turingschool-examples/interviewing-workshops/README.md

 ## [Behavioral and Technical Talk Interview](./Behavioral_and_Technical_Talk_Interview_Workshop/TALK_INTERVIEW_WORKSHOP.md)

-Use this workhop to improve your performance in talking interviews.
+Use this workshop to improve your performance in talking interviews.

 ## [Live Coding Challenge Interview](./Live_Coding_Interview_Workshop/CODING_INTERVIEW_WORKSHOP.md)

-Use this workhop to improve your performance in live coding, technical interviews
+Use this workshop to improve your performance in live coding, technical interviews

 ## White-Boarding Challenge Interview (COMING SOON)